0xTacoTruck/Foundry-DeFi-Stablecoin/Notes.md

 In an overcollateralized DeFi system, users can borrow funds by providing more collateral than the value of the loan they want to take.
 This excess collateral acts as a buffer to cover any potential fluctuations in the value of the assets being used as collateral.
 An overcollateralised system is where the value amount of collateral will **NEVER** be worth less than the valued amount of all the backed/pegged tokens.

 For example, we deposit wETH as collateral that at the times was worth \$60 dollars.
 For this, we recieved \$40 worth of backed tokens.
 Then, the value of wETH plummits drastically to \$10 dollars.
-This will cause drasatic instability in the valuation of the backed tokens as they are now not worth the orignal backed amount.
-An overcollateralised system prevents this from happening by ensuring that there is always more value in collateral than in the value of redeemed tokens/currency.
+This will cause drastic instability in the valuation of the backed tokens as they are now not worth the orignal backed amount.
+An overcollateralised system prevents this from happening by ensuring that there is always more value in collateral than in the value of redeemed (minted) tokens/currency.
 This system will have precautions in place to liquidate, remove peoples positions, if they are nearing the point of having their collateral value threaten breaking the stability.

 In these systems, there are often thresholds that are used to determine if actions is required to be taken to prevent instability of the backed tokens/currencies.